hzzg0727/Metasurface-Design/README.md

 In this demo, we realize the propagation phase metasurface design workflow, from building the meta-atom library to the arrangement of meta-atoms on the substrate.
 We note that resonant phase metasurfaces share the similar workflow with propagation phase metasurfaces.
+The GDS file export method for propagation phase metasurfaces is also provided.

 ### Geometric phase metasurface design

 In this demo, we realize the geometric phase metasurface design workflow, from finding the meta-atom with the highest transmittance and polarization conversion efficiency to the arrangement of meta-atoms on the substrate.
+The GDS file export method for geometric phase metasurfaces is also provided.

 ### Metalens design and analysis